ten-protocol/ten-documentation/docs/4-write-ten-dapp/6-testnet.md

 ![TEN Hosted Gateway](../assets/gateway.png)

 Visit the TEN testnet gateway [here](https://testnet.ten.xyz/).
-Follow the onscreen instructions to authenticate with the hosted gateway that allows you to interact with the testnet.
+Follow the on‑screen instructions to authenticate with the hosted gateway that allows you to interact with the testnet.

 ## TEN Sepolia Faucet